 Kiavi is one such online crowdfunding platform.
-By way of example, Kiavi accepts passive investments from individual investors, and then uses the funds to finance active real estate flips.
+By way of example, Kiavi accepts passive investments from individual investors and then uses the funds to finance active real estate flips.
 In our case, the minimum investment is $5,000, far less than the minimum cash required to buy a rental property or flip a house directly.

 Other crowdfunding websites specialize in commercial real estate, or industrial real estate, or land, etc. Some require high minimum investments, and many (including Kiavi) are open only to accredited investors due to regulation.
 Remember: with debt offerings, investors do not actually own any property, although their investment is backed by real estate.

 Each crowdfunding service is unique, so make sure you do your homework before investing.
-Part of that homework includes evaluating risk: what kind of default rates does a particular crowdfunding service see?
+Part of that homework includes evaluating risk: What kind of default rates does a particular crowdfunding service see?
 What protections are in place for investors?
 What is the company’s track record of success?

 Ultimately, do the returns justify the risk of default?

-Who crowdfunding is for: Investors who want to lend money secured by real estate, but who don’t want to invest in real estate themselves.
+Who crowdfunding is for: Investors who want to lend money secured by real estate but who don’t want to invest in real estate themselves.
 Crowdfunding is a viable way to invest in real estate online – or rather, to invest in debt secured by real estate.

 Private equity funds

-Have a lot of money to invest in real estate, but don’t want to invest actively?
+Have a lot of money to invest in real estate but don’t want to invest actively?

 One option is to invest in a private equity fund that specializes in real estate investments.

-Wealthier investors can pool their money in a private equity fund, to invest in large scale projects.
+Wealthier investors can pool their money in a private equity fund to invest in large-scale projects.
 These funds are managed by an individual or a management group – who collects a fee for their services – to whom the individual investors typically delegate the day-to-day operations and oversight of the investments.

 In general, only institutional and accredited investors are permitted to invest in private equity funds by law.

-Who private equity funds are for: Wealthy, accredited investors who want to invest in large-scale, sophisticated real estate investment projects with other wealthy investors.
+Who are private equity funds for?
+Wealthy, accredited investors who want to invest in large-scale, sophisticated real estate investment projects with other wealthy investors.

 One real estate investing niche for private equity funds is to invest in Qualified Opportunity Zones.

-Effectively, these opportunity funds are private equity funds that operate in designated low-income communities, and in return receive special tax incentives.
-They typically buy and improve real estate in these low-income areas, with the goal of revitalizing them.
+Effectively, these opportunity funds are private equity funds that operate in designated low-income communities and, in return, receive special tax incentives.
+They typically buy and improve real estate in these low-income areas with the goal of revitalizing them.

-Opportunity funds can be extremely profitable, but again, they represent a very specific real estate niche, and are generally only available to accredited investors.
+Opportunity funds can be extremely profitable, but again, they represent a very specific real estate niche and are generally only available to accredited investors.

-Who opportunity funds are for: Accredited investors looking to take advantage of tax incentives.
+Who are opportunity funds for?
+Accredited investors looking to take advantage of tax incentives.

 Have a friend who knows how to invest in real estate with a golden touch?
 You could always lend them money directly.

 Known as private notes, these loans offer few protections for investors.
-Read: high risk.
+Read high risk.
 Which is precisely why they tend to offer exceptional returns.

 If you personally know a real estate investor with an outstanding track record of success, lending them money can be a quick, simple way to indirectly invest in real estate.
-While you’re at it, use the loan as an excuse to ask them to share their real estate investment strategies, and to learn real estate investing from them.
+While you’re at it, use the loan as an excuse to ask them to share their real estate investment strategies and to learn real estate investing from them.